 Minimizes Pressure Ulcers

-This datapoint indicates the percentage of long-term care patients who suffered from new or worsened pressure ulcers .
-We consider this statistic when determining our nursing grades.
+This metric tells you the percentage of long-term residents who suffer from new or worsened pressure ulcers or bed sores.
+We factor in this statistic in computing our nursing grades.

 Minimizes Serious Falls